Exact dates for events can be found via www.houstontx.gov/events

 - Houston's Official July 4th Festival

-- Along Buffalo Bayou and Eleanor Tinsley Park, FREEDOM OVER TEXAS WITH FIREWORKS PRESENTED BY SHELL, Houston's Official July 4th Celebration, celebrates America's Birthday with a live concert featuring a nationally known and recognized recording artist, and one of the largest fireworks displays in the United States!
+- Along Buffalo Bayou and Eleanor Tinsley Park, FREEDOM OVER TEXAS, Houston's Official July 4th Celebration, celebrates America's Birthday with a live concert featuring a nationally known and recognized recording artist, and one of the largest fireworks displays in the United States!